tahsd/hsd21_project/README.md

 ## Optimizing your work
 We suggest three different ways to optimize your work: **Quantization**, **Zero-Skipping**, and **DMA**(Direct Memory Access).
-More information for each method will be given later.

 |              |        |         |         |
 |--------------|--------|---------|---------|